 In general, familial status applies to women who are pregnant, or parents, legal custodians, or guardians with kids below the age of 18 years old.

-Tenant-on-Tenant Discrimination – Can Landlords be Held Liable?
+Tenant-on-Tenant Discrimination – Can You be Held Liable?

 In 2018, a court found a landlord to be guilty for tenant-on-tenant harassment that was on the basis of a protected class.